 Drive south around the Sound to Bremerton, where kids will enjoy the excitement of climbing aboard the USS Turner Joy, a real live naval destroyer.
 The Undersea Naval Museum and The Bug Museum are also great, and there are fun parks and a fountain to play in on the waterfront.

 Visit Fox Hollow Farm with your young animal lovers.
 There are animals to pet, a creek to play in, plus inflatables for bouncing and much more.
 It’s great for little kids.
 Remlinger Farms in Carnation offers similar down home fun great for young children.
 Neither spot its a total bargain, but you can have a very full day of fun at these farms.
 I guarantee the kids will get plenty tired out!
+We have a complete review of Fox Hollow Farm here.
+It’s an older post but will still give you a good idea of what to expect.

 5. Jetty Island